 VCU is a public, urban, research university located in historic Richmond, VA.
 Its diverse student body of nearly 30,000 students is recruited nationally and internationally.
 Richmond, serving as the location of the Library of Virginia, the Virginia Historical Society, and other research repositories, provides a unique "laboratory" for historians.
 The National Archives, the Library of Congress and other research libraries are about two hours away, facilitating study and research in European as well as American history.
 Many museums, libraries, historic sites and other institutions in and near Richmond also afford excellent opportunities for internships.

-The Department focuses heavily on United States history, with a particular emphasis on the history of the South, urban history, African American history, colonial American history, the Civil War, twentieth century American history, Graduate courses are also offered in European history.
+The Department focuses heavily on United States history, with a particular emphasis on the history of the South, urban history, African American history, colonial American history, the Civil War, and twentieth-century American history.
+Graduate courses are also offered in European history.
 Students may focus their studies on trans-Atlantic history, which seeks to integrate the histories of Europe, Africa, and the western hemisphere.